circleci/circleci-docs/CONTRIBUTING.md

 ## Markdown

-To keep the emphasis on prose, use [markdown](http://commonmark.org/help/) over plain HTML.
+To keep the emphasis on prose, use [markdown](http://commonmark.org/help/), not plain HTML.

 ## Bold and Terms